MapsPeople/docs/src/ios/v3/booking/booking-tutorial.md

 In this tutorial we will create a Booking experience using the Booking Service in MapsIndoors.
 You will learn how to list bookable Locations, list Bookings for a Location and perform new Bookings using the Booking Service, `MPBookingService`.

 Please note that a MapsIndoors dataset can only have bookable resources if an integration with a booking provider exists.
 Current examples of booking providers are _Google Calendar_ and _Microsoft Office 365_.
-These providers and more can be added and integrated to your MapsIndoors project by request.
+These providers, and more, can be added and integrated to your MapsIndoors project by request.
 It is a prerequisite for this tutorial that the API key used refers to a dataset containing bookable Locations.

 ## Listing Bookable Locations